merenlab/merenlab.org/_posts/anvio/2015-08-20-installation-on-mac.md

 {% include _project-anvio-version.html %}

-{:.notice}
-An OS X installer for anvi'o v2 is not yet available.
-We are working on it!

 {% include _toc.html %}

 One of our highest priorities with [anvi'o]({{ site.url }}/software/anvio) has always been the ease of use.
 Pain-free installation is clearly an important requirement to achieve that.
 [Installing anvi'o]({% post_url anvio/2016-06-26-installation-v2 %}) is not terribly hard, however, there is still room for improvement.